nadineprigann/carolin-herrlich/README.md

 The frontend build and deployment is handled by [GitHub actions](https://help.github.com/en/actions).
 The corresponding workflow can be found under `/.github/workflows/frontend.yml`.
 Make sure to set the environment variables accordingly and to create a [GitHub secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) called `FRONTEND_PASSWORD` that holds the FTP password (no special characters allowed!).

+If the build target is a static website (`pnpm generate`), make sure to install and configure Github Repository Dispatch module in the backend.
+This will trigger a re-deployment once a page has been updated.

 ## Alternative deployment via SSH

 For both the frontend and the backend the GitHub workflow files also offer a deployment via SSH.
 For it to work, you need to create an SSH key in the following format: